Status: Common regular spring and fall migrant and breeder east, rare central, rare casual west.

 The earliest Nebraska spring dates since the 1990s are May 4, 7, and 8.
 We believe that published Nebraska reports prior to May 4 are likely to be of Eastern Phoebe, an early migrant, or if heard only, various calls of European Starling.
 The earliest South Dakota records are in the first week of May (Tallman et al 2002), and in Iowa there are only two late Apr records (Kent and Dinsmore 1996).
 The earliest Kansas specimen is 9 May (Thompson et al 2011).

 Westerly reports are of one seen by several observers at Lake Ogallala, Keith Co 15 May 2004 (Silcock 2004) that had an entirely yellow lower mandible, and singles were there 27 May 2016, 4 Jun 2015, and 5 Jun 2017.
 One was along the South Platte River in Keith Co 20 May 2016.
 Sightings of 1-2 birds 22 May-3 Jun in Lincoln Co in the period 2002-2015 accounted for nine reports of 13 in all in that county during those years.
-One was in Custer Co 19 May 2009.
+One was in Custer Co 19 May 2009, and one was in Dundy Co 19 May 2019.

 Presumed migrants have been reported recently westward in the Republican River Valley: 30 May 2012 at two locations near Oxford, Harlan Co and one in Phelps Co 26 May 2016.
 Reports of presumed migrants in the Medicine Creek drainage, Frontier Co are 27 May 2015, 10 May 2008 and 30 May 2010.